No appointment needed - Hours of Service:

 College Level Math Test

-There are 20 questions on the College-Level Mathematics.
+There are approximately 20 questions on the College-Level Mathematics.

 The College-Level Mathematics test assesses from intermediate algebra through precalculus.